geekyshow1/expressAuthJwt1/README.md

 npm run dev
 ```

-#### There is a Folder "PostmanEndpoint" which has Postman Collection File You can import this file in your postman to test this API
+#### There is a Folder "PostmanEndpoints" which has Postman Collection File You can import this file in your postman to test this API